 Not much has been given away with regards to what might unfold in the new season, but there were a few Easter eggs left behind at the end of season four

 Back in May 2019, before season four even aired, Dan Harmon already showed that he was working on season five, sharing a photo of him in a writing room on Instagram.

 “The amount of season five ideas Rob Schrab can come up with in a day is just awe-inspiring from a certain distance at which I should have stayed,” he wrote.

 In the post, he shared tongue-in-cheek photos of Post-it notes with story ideas for the new season, including: “Jerry gets a pinecone in his butt”, “The People’s (Basketball) Court” and “Morty buys a boat”.

-The first short from back in March took place in an alternate dimension, seeing samurai Rick fighting off a hoard of ninja Ricks.
+The first short from March 2020 took place in an alternate dimension, seeing samurai Rick fighting off a hoard of ninja Ricks.
 Rick WTM-72 confronts by the group as he tries to move Shogun Morty, slicing some of them to pieces before the rest manage to trap him in a hallucinogenic state.

 The newer episode sees Rick being hunted by Evil Morty and a Citadel of Ricks, who are masquerading as a group called the Genociders.

-Fans of the show are convinced that the episode confirms a prominent fan theory that Rick and Morty are in fact the same person.
+Fans of the show are convinced that the episode confirms a prominent fan theory that Rick And Morty are in fact the same person.
 When Rick departs to fight the Genociders, he refers to Morty as “Rick Sanchez”, and as he’s saying his goodbyes, Rick’s reflection overlaps with Morty’s face.

-Though the specials haven’t been created by Rick and Morty’s studio Adult Swim, the studio have promoted both episodes, meaning that storylines from the shows will impact the main show, and, as a result, season five of Rick and Morty could well expand on this theory, and – just maybe – put it to bed for good.
+Though the specials haven’t been created by Rick And Morty’s studio Adult Swim, the studio have promoted both episodes, meaning that storylines from the shows will impact the main show, and, as a result, season five of Rick and Morty could well expand on this theory, and – just maybe – put it to bed for good.